 - Lunches on service days and one welcome dinner

-- Travel insurance and ISOS emergency services
+- Travel insurance

-- Project Administration and Management
+- Project administration and management

 Rates are based on standard itineraries and are subject to fluctuations in flight and in-country costs.

-7. Does the SIF provide any funding for volunteers?
+11. Does the SIF provide any funding for volunteers?